sympy/sympy/README.rst

     $ cd doc
     $ make html

+To fulfill the package requirement, ensure that all the dependencies for building documentation enlisted in `doc/README.rst` are satisfied.

 Then the docs will be in `_build/html`.
 If you don't want to read that, here is a short usage: